Svaught598/WetLabApp/README.md

 ## WetLabApp
+---
 Using Kivy & KivyMD, this app is being designed with the intention of speeding up lab work by creating a set of simple calculation tools that can be easily navigated and understood.
 My research in Materials Science require that I perform tedious approximations for solution concentration, film thickness, inter-particle spacing, etc. The purpose of this app is to speed experimental work with quick estimations.
+Other applications offer similar functionality, but differ in some key ways:
+1. Applications to assist with creating new solutions calculate the amount of compound needed for a solution.
+With nothing more than digital scales, it is VERY difficult to obtain a precise amount of material.
+Instead, this application uses an arbitrary amount of compound and calculates the amount of solvent needed for a given concentration.
+2. In materials science, it is often necesary to make simple order of magnitude estimations based on physical models.
+These can be error-prone and usually take a decent amount of time to calculate.
+No other application makes these estimates.
+3. Some types of solutions require knowledge of certain properties held by the solvent/material being used.
+Other applications use a text entry to incorporate these parameters.
+Using text-entry can sometimes lead to an incorrect assumption of units being used, and requires that the user have knowledge of these properties (knowledge they might not have).
+Since most solutions use common solvents/materials within a department, this application offers CRUD of materials and solvents - along with their properties - to a local SQLite database.
+This ensures that research groups can make quick and effective calculations while preserving any confidential data related to materials used.
-At the time of writing, the project is only partially finished.
+At the time of writing (02/25/20), the project is a work in progress.

+## Project Goal
+---
+The 'Completed' version of this project should include several features (Bold = complete):
+- **tool to calculate volume needed for making new solutions**
+- tool to calculate film thickness with at least one theoretical model
+- tool to calculate intermolecular distance of particles in a thin film
+- tool to calculate dilutions
+- **CR**UD with solvents/materials/compounds

+Some features that may be useful/interesting to complete:
+- automatic calculation of molecular weight based on chemical formula in CRUD display
+- incorporating PubChem API